The information below is to offer guidance for promoters and users in relation to access use and access requirements at DINA.

 For space users:

-On the ground floor there are two entrances one offers access to the Diner and the second to the main performance venue.
-The Diner has a small step at this access point and a wheelchair ramp is available if needed (please just ask and we’ll bring it out !).
+Entrance to the Diner has a small step and a wheelchair ramp is available if needed (please just ask and we’ll bring it out).

 The first floor has 20 internal steps between the Spoon Factory and the first floor terrace both with handrails.
 There is wheelchair access to floor 1 via an external ramp , and our outdoor terrace , from Backfields and Bethal Walk.